Future Scenarios for Russia:

 Putin has turned Russia into a dictatorship, but the country is by no means destined to be a dark imperialistic power.
 The Free World needs to support Russia’s next attempt for democratic change instead of snubbing it, writes Vladimir Milov.

-This paper is part of the project International Expert Network Russia, which is supported by the German Foreign Ministry.
-The views expressed in the paper are the author’s own.
+This paper is part of our International Expert Network Russia.
+Its publication was supported by the German Foreign Ministry.
+The views expressed are the author’s own.

 РУССКАЯ ВЕРСИЯ